 On the other hand, if you try to stay positive and look ahead, you’re doing yourself a favor.
 You’ll give yourself a boost subconsciously and be more likely to focus on your goal and pushing ahead instead of going in the other direction and finding all the problems with any situation.

-Here are some job searching sites to get you started with how to find a job in France:
+Here are some job searching sites to get you started with finding jobs in France for English speakers:

 Where there’s a will, there’s a way.
-I believe that now more than ever — especially when it comes to things like how to find a job in France.
+I believe that now more than ever — especially when it comes to things like finding English jobs in France.
 Go get it!